Peter-K-dev/BackOffice/README.md

-# Config Change Tracker – REST API
+# Config Change Tracker â€“ REST API

 ## Rationale

-Store change Log every config change in domain config Notifing external service of critical changes with retry in case of external service failure Handle invalid config state transitions
+ - Store change Log every config change in domain config
+ - Notifing external service of critical changes with retry in case of external service failure
+ - Handle invalid config state transitions
-Build in metrics and health check
+ - Build in metrics and health check

 ## Assumptions

-The API is deployed inside a trusted enterprise network (no auth) Each rule is uniquely identified by a business key (Name) Critical thresholds are defined in CriticalChangeDetector (minCredit less than 1000)
+ - The API is deployed inside a trusted enterprise network (no auth)
+ - Each rule is uniquely identified by a business key (Name)
+ - Critical thresholds are defined in CriticalChangeDetector (minCredit less than 1000)

 ## Run Locally